thomastech/SunPower-Web-Monitor/README.md

 1. Launch your favorite browser and visit URL http://172.27.153.1

-2. Confirm that a ``403 Forbidden`` error is displayed.
+2. Confirm that a *403 Forbidden* error is displayed.
 It means that the IP is valid, but further access is disabled by SunPower.
 Despite sounding grim, the 403 error is good news.
 > ⚠️If a Connection Timeout occurs then there is a problem with your Ethernet configuration or connection.

-3. Next, visit the following URL and confirm it replies with a devices list: http://172.27.153.1:8080/cgi-bin/dl_cgi?Command=DeviceList
+3. Next, visit the following URL and confirm it replies with a *devices* report: http://172.27.153.1:8080/cgi-bin/dl_cgi?Command=DeviceList

-4. If a ```devices``` report appears then you are ready to try the Dashboard.
+4. If the report appears then you are ready to try the Dashboard.
 Congratulations, you're almost there!
 > 🔗 For those interested in using the Dashboard from your existing wireless network, please see the [FAQ](#faq) section at the bottom.
 But for now, continue with the next section.

 ## Dashboard File Installation

 The Dashboard is a single HTML file.
-Save [solar_dashboard.html](https://github.com/thomastech/SunPower-Web-Monitor/blob/main/html/solar_dashboard.html) on your PC desktop.
+Save [solar_dashboard.html](https://github.com/thomastech/SunPower-Web-Monitor/releases/download/html/solar_dashboard.html) on your PC desktop.
 Alternatively, store it in a subfolder and create a desktop shortcut for quick access.

 > 🔗 These instructions are for Windows users.
 Other operating systems may slightly differ.